Parameters

 or decreasing

-that can't be shrunk without implications, for instance - disk volume size.
+can't be shrunk or grown without implications, like disk volume size.

 data "coder_parameter" "instances" {